 Place your unpeeled, unsliced and well-scrubbed potatoes in a large pot and add cold water to an inch above the potatoes.
 Season the cold water with 1 tablespoon of salt.
 Cover and bring to a gentle boil.
-Using a sharp knife, check doneness, the knife should easily go through the potato at the 30 minute mark, larger potatoes will take about 45 minutes.
+Using a sharp knife, check doneness, the knife should easily go through the potato at the 30-minute mark, larger potatoes will take about 45 minutes.

 While the potatoes are cooking, place the butter, the half-and-half, the salt and the ground white pepper in a microwavable measuring cup.
-Heat the mixture in microwave for 3-5 minutes until butter is completely melted or warm through.
+Heat the mixture in the microwave for 3-5 minutes until butter is completely melted or warm through.

 The reason I add salt to the butter/cream mixture so it dissolves and can be evenly distributed into the mashed potatoes.
 Heating the butter/cream mixture is an old restaurant trick to prevent a ‘gluey’ mess of mashed potatoes, hot liquids to hot.
 Just like making gravy for avoiding a lumpy gravy. 😉

 Reserve 1-2 cups of potato water for gravy.
 Drain the potatoes.